Codecademy/docs/content/html/concepts/tags/terms/acronym/acronym.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<acronym>` was used to highlight acronyms before it was deprecated.
-Now use the [`<abbr>`](https://www.codecademy.com/resources/docs/html/tags/abbr) tag instead.
-When using the tag there will be a dotted underline for the word to signify that it is an acronym.
+The [`<abbr>`](https://www.codecademy.com/resources/docs/html/tags/abbr) tag is used instead.
+When the tag is used, the acronym will be signified with a dotted underline for the word or phrase.

 ## Syntax